eclipse-openj9/openj9-docs/docs/vgclog.md

 The `<mem>` and `<mem-info>` child XML elements show that after the increment runs, the heap contains 60% free memory.
 This free memory is split between the following areas of the heap:

-- the nursery area remains unchanged, with 87% of its total memory available as free memory.
-The free memory is only available in the allocate space of the nursery area.
-The survivor space has no free memory.
+- the *nursery* area remains unchanged, with 87% of its total memory available as free memory.
+The free memory is only available in the *allocate* space of the *nursery* area.
+The *survivor* space has no free memory.
-- the tenure area, now has 51% of its total memory available as free memory.
+- the *tenure* area, now has 51% of its total memory available as free memory.
 The memory is split between the small object allocation space, which has 48% of its space available as free memory, and the large object allocation space, which is all available memory.

-**`<cycle-end>`**
+#### `<cycle-end>`

-After the GC operations and phases of the final increment of the global cycle complete, the global cycle ends and the *stop-the-world* pause ends:
+After the GC operations and phases of the final increment of the global cycle complete, the global cycle ends and the STW pause ends, as shown in the following output:

 ```xml
 <cycle-end id="12389" type="global" contextid="12364" timestamp="2020-10-18T13:35:44.619" />